PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-16 16:38:43
+Last updated: 2024-04-16 16:39:16
-Random Quote: Men call me Darkstar, and I am of the night.  -  Gerold Dayne
+Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun